 Jess and Ludo came to Amsterdam from Sydney, Australia because of Ludo’s Dutch heritage.
 They wanted to see what life was like in the Netherlands, and after six years they are still loving it.
 They love that their community group is a place where people can openly share their lives, enjoy friendship, and figure out what their faith looks like in practice.
 They meet on Tuesdays, based around De Pijp / Oosterpark.

-Talitha and Sander are from Amsterdam and Kockengen and they run their community group with Evert who is also from the Netherlands.
+Talitha and Sander are from Amsterdam and Kockengen and they run their community group with Evert and Jessica who are also from the Netherlands.
 Talitha and Sander moved back from England to Amsterdam to be closer to family.
 Their favourite thing about running their community group is welcoming new people to the city and building friendships.
 They meet on Diemen on Wednesday evenings.

 Wilson and Beth came from Brazil to the Netherlands to study and work.
 Meanwhile, they’ve felt called to stay and serve those in the city.
 Their favourite thing about running a community group is getting to see everyone on a weekly basis, sharing their faith and friendship, and having a supporting church family nearby.
-They meet in Amsterdam Zuid on Fridays (kids are also welcome!)
+They meet in Heemstede on Thursday evenings.

 David and Cathie are a Franco-American and Australian couple, who moved to the Netherlands from Australia, along with their two children.
 After being in ministry there for a few years, they moved here to serve at Tyndale Theological Seminary, in Badhoevedorp.
 They’re excited about community groups as a place where Christians can grow in love and holiness together.
 Their group meets at their home in Badhoevedorp at 18:30 on Tuesdays.